-The StatStrip Glucose Hospital Meter is a hand-held, battery-powered, in vitro diagnostic laboratory instrument that works in conjunction with Nova Biomedical glucose electrochemical test strips to measure glucose in a whole blood sample or a Quality Control (QC) solution.
+The StatStrip Glucose Hospital Meter is a hand-held, batterypowered, in vitro diagnostic laboratory instrument that works in conjunction with Nova Biomedical glucose electrochemical test strips to measure glucose in a whole blood sample, a Quality Control (QC) solution, linearity, or proficiency solutions.
 In addition to measuring glucose, the meter stores patient test data, QC test data, and other information relating to patient, patient sample, operator, reagents, and the meter.
 A user interface provides for a self-prompting environment via a color LCD.
 The Charging Station recharges the batteries of the meter.

-In the USA, the StatStrip Glucose Hospital Meter is hard-coded to display glucose results in mg/dL units only.
+In the USA, the StatStrip Glucose Hospital Meter is hardcoded to display glucose results in mg/dL units only.